-- Less than 1% - (1) Unless otherwise indicated, the address of the beneficial owner is c/o NN Ball & Roller, Inc., 800 Tennessee Road, Erwin, Tennessee 37650. - (2) Beneficial ownership for this purpose has been determined in accordance with Rule 13d-3 under the Securities Exchange Act of 1934, as amended, and is based on the possession of either sole or shared power to vote or to direct the voting of, or sole or shared power to dispose or to direct the disposition of, the shares of Common Stock indicated.
+- (1) Unless otherwise indicated, the address of the beneficial owner is c/o NN Ball & Roller, Inc., 800 Tennessee Road, Erwin, Tennessee 37650. - (2) Beneficial ownership for this purpose has been determined in accordance with Rule 13d-3 under the Securities Exchange Act of 1934, as amended, and is based on the possession of either sole or shared power to vote or to direct the voting of, or sole or shared power to dispose or to direct the disposition of, the shares of Common Stock indicated.
 Beneficial ownership as determined in this manner does not necessarily mean that such person has or shares in the economic benefits associated with ownership of the shares of Common Stock.
-Except as otherwise indicated, each person has reported that he or she has sole voting and sole dispositive power with respect to the shares of Common Stock shown as beneficially owned. - (3) The percentage shown as beneficially owned by each person or group represents the total number of shares of Common Stock shown in the adjacent column divided by the sum of (i) the number of issued and outstanding shares of Common Stock as of March 20, 1997, and (ii) all shares of Common Stock, if any, issuable upon the exercise of stock options held by such person (but no other person) or group, as applicable, that were exercisable on March 20, 1997, or which will become exercisable within 60 days thereafter. - (4) Includes 225,000 shares of Common Stock registered in the name of Mr. Huff's wife.
-Mr. Huff disclaims beneficial ownership of such shares. - (5) Includes 367,404 shares of Common Stock that Mr. Mitchell holds an option to purchase. - (6) Includes 25,000 shares of Common Stock registered in the name of Mr. Bowman's wife and 3,600 shares of Common Stock that Mr. Bowman holds an option to purchase. - (7) Includes 750 shares of Common Stock registered in the name of Ms. Bagierek's husband, 375 shares registered in the name of a minor son and 375 shares registered in the name of a minor daughter. - (8) Includes 6,300 shares of Common Stock that Mr. Gentry holds an option to purchase.
+Except as otherwise indicated, each person has reported that he or she has sole voting and sole dispositive power with respect to the shares of Common Stock shown as beneficially owned. - (3) The percentage shown as beneficially owned by each person or group represents the total number of shares of Common Stock shown in the adjacent column divided by the sum of (i) the number of issued and outstanding shares of Common Stock as of March 25, 1998, and (ii) all shares of Common Stock, if any, issuable upon the exercise of stock options held by such person (but no other person) or group, as applicable, that were exercisable on March 25, 1998, or which will become exercisable within 60 days thereafter. - (4) Includes 225,000 shares of Common Stock registered in the name of Mr. Huff's wife.
+Mr. Huff disclaims beneficial ownership of such shares. - (5) Includes 7,200 shares of Common Stock that Mr. Edmisten holds as an option to purchase and 9,000 shares of Common Stock registered in the name of Mr. Edmisten's wife. - (6) Includes 750 shares of Common Stock registered in the name of Ms. Bagierek's husband, 375 shares registered in the name of a minor son and 375 shares registered in the name of a minor daughter. - (7) Includes 14,070 shares of Common Stock that Mr. Gentry holds an option to purchase. - (8) Includes 60,000 shares of Common Stock that Mr. Baty holds an option to purchase. - 2

-- (9) Consists solely of shares of Common Stock that Mr. Baty holds an option to purchase. - (10) Consists solely of shares of Common Stock registered in the name of Mr. Werner's wife.
+- (9) Includes 3,287 shares of Common Stock registered in the name of Mr. Werner's wife. - (10) Consists solely of shares of Common Stock that ${\rm Mr.}$ Self holds as an option to purchase.